DiGeorge syndrome (22q11.2 deletion syndrome)

 A ventricular septal defect is an abnormal opening (hole) in the heart that forms between the heart's lower pumping chambers (ventricles), as shown in the heart on the right.
 This allows oxygen-rich and oxygen-poor blood to mix.
 A normal heart is shown on the left.

-Tetralogy of Fallot is a combination of four congenital abnormalities.
-The four defects include a ventricular septal defect (VSD), pulmonary valve stenosis, a misplaced aorta and a thickened right ventricular wall (right ventricular hypertrophy).
-They usually result in an insufficient amount of oxygenated blood reaching the body.
+Tetralogy of Fallot is a combination of four congenital heart defects.
+The four defects are a ventricular septal defect (VSD), pulmonary stenosis, a misplaced aorta and a thickened right ventricular wall (right ventricular hypertrophy).
+They usually result in a lack of oxygen-rich blood reaching the body.

 The parathyroid glands, which lie behind the thyroid, manufacture the parathyroid hormone, which plays a role in regulating your body's levels of the minerals calcium and phosphorus.